List of guitar tunings: Dropped

-One half step down from standard Drop A. Used by bands such as Trivium on some songs from Silence in the Snow, The Sin and the Sentence and What the Dead Men Say (album), Destrophy, TesseracT (G♯-F-A♯-D♯-f-a♯-d♯), 3TEETH, After The Burial, I Declare War, Impending Doom, Within the Ruins, In Hearts Wake, Shokran, Currents, Erra, Meshuggah on the song "The Abysmal Eye", Thy Art Is Murder on the song "Slaves Beyond Death", Emmure on the song "Flag Of The Beast" (Pitch Shifted from Drop A), Periphery, and Invent Animate.
-Jim Johnston used this tuning for the song "I Bring the Darkness (End of Days)" and Tallah on "Overconfidence".
+One half step down from standard Drop A. Used by bands such as Trivium on some songs from Silence in the Snow, The Sin and the Sentence and What the Dead Men Say (album), Destrophy, 3TEETH, After The Burial, I Declare War, Impending Doom, Within the Ruins, In Hearts Wake, Shokran, Currents, Erra, Meshuggah on "The Abysmal Eye" and "Kaleidoscope", Thy Art Is Murder on the song "Slaves Beyond Death", Emmure on the song "Flag Of The Beast" (Pitch Shifted from Drop A), Periphery, Invent Animate, Jim Johnston on the song "I Bring the Darkness (End of Days)", Tallah on "Overconfidence", TesseracT (G♯-F-A♯-D♯-F-A♯-D♯) or (G♯-E-A-D-E-A-D), and Monuments (G♯-D♯-G♯-C♯-D♯-G♯-C♯).